umbralcalc/umbralcalc.github.io/_posts/technically_unnatural.md

 Since turning on this 'scientific discovery intelligence' machine, my initial excitement fell to disillusionment pretty quickly.
 Fighting back; my mind seems to have settled on a few granules of hope a month. _Granules_?
 Oh, coffee.
 Right!

 That same mind of mine recalls laminar flows, directed percolations and all the rest of humanity’s best efforts to understand how to make a better cup of coffee.
-Now we just let the AI do it and… yeah, it tastes pretty damn good.
+Now we just let the machines do it and... yeah, it tastes pretty damn good.

 <Turbulence percolation and coffee>